bersekee/NotSoBrutalCompany/README.md

 # Features
 Increased difficulty

-Random moon events
+Random moon events ajusted to be more balanced.

 Syncing to clients who dont have the mod

-Removed the heat feature from the original mod
+Removed the heat feature from brutal copmany.

 # Notes
 ONLY THE HOST SHOULD HAVE THE MOD RUNNING!

 I intended for only the host to run the mod, so if you are going to be joining a friend, dont install the mod! have the host install it instead!